 Furthermore, each vessel will definitely depend on navigational chart as guidance for safe transit along port approach channels.
 The navigational chart is one of the most fundamental tools available to the mariner.
-The electronic chart system is a relatively new technology that provides significant benefits in term of navigation safety to improve operational efficiency.
+The electronic chart system is a relatively new technology that provides significant benefits in terms of navigation safety and improved operational efficiency.
 It shows water depths, locations of dangers to navigation, locations and characteristics of man-made aids to navigation and other features useful to the mariner.
 The water depths indicate by the chart is referred to chart datum.
 Since the water depth in the navigational chart does not indicate the actual depth, this study will create digital navigational chart with actual depth by making a link with tidal prediction data because the movement of high tide is important, mostly when the port approach channel is subject to tidal variations.
 In other words, this system should be able to updates sea level depths based on current tide levels.

-As we know, tides are unique oceanographic phenomena in the sense that the tidal motion can be predicted with a high degree of accuracy.
+As we know, tides are unique oceanographic phenomena in the sense that the tidal motion can be predicted with a high degree of accuracy for a long time ahead.
 The art of tidal prediction is based on the knowledge of the harmonic constants of the tidal oscillations and the astronomical arguments i.e. the position of the sun and the moon.
-The harmonic constants can be determined by the harmonic analysis of long records of sea level or current obtained either by field observations or by numerical modeling (Foreman, 1978).
+The harmonic constants can be determined by the harmonic analysis of long records of sea level or current obtained either by field observations or by numerical modeling (Foreman 1978).

 This system would be an improvement in port safety because the actual depth of water and safely navigable area for a vessel of a particular draft is displayed on this electronic chart in real time.
-The area chosen for this study is Port Klang.
+The area chosen for this demonstration is Port Klang.
 It is one of the busiest ports in Malaysia.
 However, the electronic chart created in this study does not comply with the International Maritime Organization (IMO) requirements for SOLAS class vessels.
-This is because the software Esri MapObjects is not the special package for hydrography (or vessel navigation).
-Some of the symbols in nautical chart are not available to create using this software.
-Those that comply with the IMO are known as Electronic Chart Display and Information System (ECDIS), and all other types of electronic charts, regarded generically as Electronic Chart System (ECS).
-The main objective of this paper is to develop an example on implementation of tidal prediction data in electronic navigational chart.
-As a result, an electronic nautical chart with new navigation tools has been developed where it can display and map safe passage area in real time on the charts.
-Furthermore, the tidal passage planning function allows course to steer calculations to be produced when route planning is provided.
+As we know there are two basic types of electronic chart systems.
+This is because the software Esri MapObjects is not the special package for hydrography (or vessel navigation) used.
+Some of the symbols in nautical chart are not available to create with this software.
+Those that comply with the IMO known as Electronic Chart Display and Information System (ECDIS), and all other types of electronic charts, regarded generically as Electronic Chart System (ECS).
+The main objective in this paper has been to develop an example on implementation of tidal prediction data in electronic navigational chart.
+As a result, an electronic nautical charts with new navigation tools has been developed where it can displayed and mapped safe passage area in real time on the charts.
+Furthermore, the tidal passage planning function allowing course to steer calculations to be produced when route planning is also provided.

-2.0 STUDY AREA
+2.0 Area of Study

 Port Klang is Malaysia's principle gateway and busiest port.
-It is well sheltered by surrounding islands that forms a natural enclosure.
+It is well sheltered by surrounding islands which forms a natural enclosure.
 Port Klang is served by three major gateways called North Port, South Port (Southpoint) and Westport.
 There are 18 berths in Northport, 8 in Southport and 19 in Westport.
 Port Klang can be approached via Southern or Northern entrance.
-The Northern Pulau Angsa dredged channel which is 153m wide is maintained at a declared depth of 11.3 metres below Admiralty Chart Datum (ACD) while Southern Pintu Gedung access channel is 365 meters wide and is dredged to 15 metres below ACD.
+The Northern Pulau Angsa dredged channel which is 153m wide is maintained at a declared depth of 11.3 meters below Admiralty Chart datum (ACD) while Southern Pintu Gedung access channel is 365 meters wide and is dredged to 15 meters below ACD.